mjordan/islandora_workbench_docs/docs/updating_media.md

 Values in the `file` column can be paths to files on the local filesystem, full URLs, or full URL aliases.

-## Updating the set of track files attached to media
+## Updating the track files attached to media
 !!! note
     This functionality is currently only supported for media attached to a node.